markobogoevski/OdooTask/README_doc.md

 * Product Category View: The category view allows users to view existing categories.
 The description field in each category is customizable.
 * Product Template View: This view shows products with details like Price, Quantity, and Category.
 * Excel Import Wizard View: A form for uploading an Excel file and initiating the import process.
 Once an import is complete, users can download an error log file if any issues were encountered.
+* Excel Import Error Log View: Enables the user to see the error logs if any were present during the import.

 #### 3. Models